geektrust/coding-problem-artefacts/NodeJS/README.md

-We execute NodeJS, Standalone JavasScript under the Node/NPM execution environment.
+We execute NodeJS projects using Yarn/NPM execution environment.
+For Standalsone Javascript we use Node.js as runtime.

-In both cases your main file should be named as `geektrust.js`.
+In all cases your main file should be named as `geektrust.js`.

 # Solution without Build files